-FAYETTEVILLE -- A Washington County Circuit judge was right when he refused to transfer a capital murder case involving a gang-related, drive-by shooting in Springdale to juvenile court, the Arkansas Court of Appeals ruled in an opinion released Thursday.
+FAYETTEVILLE -- A Washington County Circuit judge was right when he refused to transfer a capital murder case to juvenile court, the Arkansas Court of Appeals ruled in an opinion released Thursday.

 Three men were standing near a car in Springdale in April 2015 when four men in a blue Ford Focus pulled up and demanded to know their gang affiliations, police said.
 One of the three said he was in a gang, and one of the people in the car opened fire killing Jimmy Rodriguez, 20, police said.

 Police and prosecutors said the shooting was gang-related retaliation, but Rodriguez wasn't the intended target.
-The man police said they wanted to kill Pascual Carbajal, who wasn't there.
+The man police said they wanted to kill, Pascual Carbajal, wasn't there.

-Giovanni Vasquez-Sanchez, who police said was the driver of the car, is charged with accomplice to capital murder and accomplice to the unlawful discharge of a firearm from a vehicle.
+Giovanni Vasquez-Sanchez, who police said was driving the car, is charged with accomplice to capital murder and accomplice to the unlawful discharge of a firearm from a vehicle.
 Accomplice to capital murder is punishable by life in prison without the possibility of parole or the death penalty.

 Vasquez-Sanchez, because he was 17 at the time, isn't subject to the death penalty.
 Unlawful discharge of a firearm from a vehicle is a felony punishable by 10 to 40 years or life in prison.